Eschatologue/CM_wiki/docs/class/wizard/war-mage.md

 Followers of this tradition are known as War Mages.
 They see their magic as both a weapon and armor, a resource superior to any piece of steel.
 War mages act fast in battle, using their spells to seize tactical control of a situation.
 Their spells strike hard, while their defensive skills foil their opponents' attempts to counterattack.
 War Mages are also adept at turning other spellcasters' magical energy against them.

 In great battles, a War Mage often works with evokers, abjurers, and other types of wizards.
 Evokers, in particular, sometimes tease War Mages for splitting their attention between offense and defense.
-A war mage's typical response: “What good is being able to throw a mighty fireball if I die before I can cast it?”
+A war mage's typical response: "What good is being able to throw a mighty fireball if I die before I can cast it?"

 ### Level 3: Arcane Deflection

 You have learned to weave your magic to fortify yourself against harm.
-When you are hit by an attack or you fail a saving throw, you can use your Reaction to gain bonus to your AC or bonus to the saving throws equals to your Intelligence modifier, potentially turning the hit into a miss or a failure into a success.
+When you are hit by an attack or you fail a saving throw, you can use your :rsc-r: Reaction to gain bonus to your AC or bonus to the saving throws equals to your Intelligence modifier, potentially turning the hit into a miss or a failure into a success.
 The bonus lasts until the start of your next turn.

 When you use this feature, you can't cast spells other than cantrips until the end of your next turn.

 ### Level 3: Tactical Wit

 Your keen ability to assess tactical situations allows you to act quickly in battle.
-You have Advantage on Initiative rolls.
+You have :d20-adv: Advantage on Initiative rolls.

 ### Level 6: Power Surge

 You can store magical energy within yourself to later empower your damaging spells.
 In its stored form, this energy is called a Power Surge.

-***Free Preparations.*** You add the :spell-lv3: *Counterspell* and :spell-lv3: *Dispel Magic* spells to your spellbook for free, if they weren't there already, and you always have them prepared.
+***Free Preparations.*** You add the [:spell-lv3: Counterspell] and [:spell-lv3: Dispel Magic] spells to your spellbook for free, if they weren't there already, and you always have them prepared.

 ***Number of Power Surges.*** You can store a maximum number of Power Surges equal to your Intelligence modifier (minimum of one).
 Whenever you finish a Long Rest, your number of Power Surges resets to one.
 If you end a Short Rest with no power surges, you gain one Power surge.

-***Gaining Power Surges.*** Whenever you successfully end a spell with :spell-lv3: *Dispel Magic* or :spell-lv3: *Counterspell*, you gain one Power Surge, as you steal magic from the spell you foiled.
+***Gaining Power Surges.*** Whenever you successfully end a spell with [:spell-lv3: Dispel Magic] or [:spell-lv3: Counterspell], you gain one Power Surge, as you steal magic from the spell you foiled.
 You also gain one Power Surge when you reduce a creature to 0 Hit Points with a Wizard spell that used a spell slot, but only once per casting.

 ***Spell Empowerment.*** Once per turn when you deal damage to a creature or object with a Wizard spell, you can spend one Power Surge to deal extra :dmg-force: Force damage to that target.
 The extra damage equals your Wizard level.